flamelizard/python-basics/python_notes.md

 Function parameters will become local variable

+## Enclosing scope for nested function
-Enclosing scope - inner function has access to variables in outer function, at least read and sometimes modify access
+Nested (inner) function has access to variables in outer function, at least read and may have modify access for muttable var.

+Note this works only when nested function is defined INSIDE outer function through 'def', only calling function will not make it a *nested function*.

 ## Python auto-complete
 Autocomplete works fine for object created directly from class.
 However, it